 Petty party suspicions will hurt Sanders.
 Ageism will hurt Sanders.
-Tougher competition will hurt Sanders.
+The tougher competition will hurt Sanders.
 Legitimate questions about whether he’s the ideal candidate to face Trump will hurt Sanders.
 An outdated message will hurt Sanders.

-Instead of running again, which is likely to be an wasteful exercise in futility, a regurgitation of familiar themes we saw in 2016, and ultimately another defeat, Sen. Sanders should take a well-deserved bow for being electric shock therapy to a dysfunctional and thoroughly corrupt political and economic system.
-He can still be a game changer, perhaps the Left’s elder-statesman.
-Bernie: The New Lion of the Senate — ala Ted Kennedy.
+Instead of running again, which is likely to be a wasteful exercise in futility, a regurgitation of familiar themes we saw in 2016, and ultimately another defeat, Sen. Sanders should take a well-deserved bow for being electric shock therapy to a dysfunctional and thoroughly corrupt political and economic system.
+He can still be a game-changer, perhaps the Left’s elder statesman.
+Bernie: The new Lion of the Senate — ala Ted Kennedy.
 As the largest newspaper in his home state pined only a few weeks ago, he was elected to do a job for the citizens of Vermont.
 His interests, Vermont’s interests, and the interests of the American progressive movement would best be served by passing the torch to a new generation of visionaries.

 Thank you, Bernie Sanders for all you have done and for what you will continue to do as a legislator.
 You have changed the political landscape for the better.
 Now please, step aside, and let your followers take the lead from here.